jquinss/PasswordManager/README.md

 * Users can move password entities between folders by drag and drop.
 * Users can use a password generator tool.
 * Users can use shortcuts in a toolbar to perform operations.
+* Users are informed if the password entity is expired.

 ### To Do

 * Users can be informed about the strength of the generated password.
-* Users can be informed if the password entity is expired.
 * Users can create database backups.
 * Users can recover backups.
 * Users can generate key pairs (public-private keys).